duneanalytics/docs/docs/api/FAQ/billing-pricing.md

 description: Information about Dune's API billing and pricing.
 ---
 # FAQ: Billing & Pricing

-## Is the API free?

-We currently only offer paid tiers of the API but will be launching a free tier in early 2023!

 ## How will API Billing work with the new Team plans?
-We'll be supporting API keys on a team level.
-So any usage associated with those keys will be billed to their respective team.
+We'll be shortly supporting API keys on a team level in first few months of 2023.
+Any usage associated with a team api key will be billed to their respective team.

 ## What’s a datapoint?